dnzckn/TalkingTrees/visualization/README.md

 ## Architecture

-The professional editor is a single-page application built with:
+The editor is a single-page application built with:
 - **No dependencies**: Pure HTML/CSS/JavaScript
 - **localStorage**: For tree library and persistence
 - **Canvas API**: For high-performance rendering